Agawam-IT/tech.agawamed.org/_posts/2020-03-31-march-31-staff-updates.md

 If you are looking for new software and resources that are already available to you, the library page of each school is a great resource.

-The librarians have done a great job of complaining online resources and software you can use with your classroom today.
+The librarians have done a great job of compiling online resources and software you can use with your classroom today.

 **Parent and Student Questions**